IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/configure-the-communications-plugin.md

 title: Configure the Communications Plugin
 ---

-The off-the-shelf communications plugin comes with default configuration.
+The off-the-shelf communications plugin comes with a default configuration.
 This configuration provides a default behavior, such as closing the frontend when making an outgoing call.
 This configuration is based on the [configuration-framework](/tomtom-indigo/documentation/tutorials-and-examples/customization/use-the-configuration-framework) and can be changed if necessary.
 This guide explains how to make such changes.

-For a code example, see directory `examples/communications/configuration`.
+For a code example, see the `examples/communications/configuration` directory.

 ## Communications plugin default configuration